Spring Farro Salad with Feta, Lemon and Mint

 - 1 cup fresh or frozen peas

-- 1 cup farro uncooked
+- 1 cup farro uncooked; see notes

 - 4 ounces crumbled feta cheese

-- 1 1/2 tablespoons chopped fresh mint
+- 1 1/2 tablespoons chopped fresh mint sub with dill or chives

-- salt and freshly ground black pepper to taste
+- salt and black pepper to taste

 Instructions